 Experiencing the woods with a child, keeps you in the woods in spirit.

 One trail we followed had a lot of tree roots to step over.
 Peter was having a hard time managing that and fell several times.
 He is tough, independant child though, so he would just get up and go again.
 If he stops for cuddles, I look for blood.
 This is why I was so touched by an incident that happened later.
 Brigham got caught by a branch and hurt his leg.
 It was minor, but Brigham wasn't convinced yet that it was minor, so he was sitting on the trail pondering his "owie".
 Peter ran over to him, squatted down in that adorable way three-year-olds do and looked at the leg, and then gave Brigham a big hug.
 Awww, precious.

 These things are magical to me, because my own childhood memories are complicated.
-My parents loved me and did their best, but their parenting efforts were limited by their alcoholism.
-As you can imagine, the alcohol taints everything.
 Seeing my own children have such a happy and relatively carefree childhood is very healing for me.

 Getting back to looking at my life through my children's eyes, there are times when I look through their eyes and cringe.
 I see myself tired and grumpy and I think, "oh, I hope THIS is not what they remember!"
 Of course, that kind of thinking reminds me to take a "mom time-out".
 There is a fine line between correction/discipline and cranky mom.
 I try not to cross that line too often.
 Sometimes I see myself very busy and realize I need to stop and take time for them.
 Yesterday was one of those days.
 We put the packing aside (we're moving, but just a couple miles from where we live now), and went "out to play".